RCIC-UCI-Public/website-rcic/docs/source/about/allocations.rst

   purchase whole nodes, but you may use multiple sources of funds.
 In this model, we easily support two different faculty splitting the cost of a single node.

-  | Hardware is commodity-based and subject to market variability, prices per 2022:
+  | Hardware is commodity-based and subject to market variability, prices as of 1Q 2025:
-  |     CPU nodes (48 cores) are approximately $10K.
+  |     CPU nodes (48 cores) are approximately $15K.
-  |     GPU-nodes (4 x NVidia A30) are approximately $35K.
+  |     GPU-nodes (4 x NVidia L40S) are approximately $47K.

 :bluelight:`Outline of Purchase Process`
   1. Send a request to hpc-support@uci.edu indicating your interest in purchasing